farukbulbul/stock_price_indicator/capstone_project_report.md

 Thirdly, I have created an lstm model having 100 nodes with dropout rate of 0.2 followed by a flattening layer and a dense layer of one node for final prediction.

-5- For test flow I wondered what will be the effect of using single model for 13 stocks and 13 diffrent models for each stock.
+5- For test flow I wondered what will be the effect of using single model for 13 stocks and 13 diffreent models for each stock.
 So for the test flow I set a parameter for calling different models and single model.
 I simply created models, split data fit models, get predictions and than keep the r2, rmse scores after calling the check score.